-Since then, Prahran Mission has a history of providing innovative services to the community, focussing on the people most in need.
+Since then, Uniting Prahran has a history of providing innovative services to the community, focusing on the people most in need.
 Services such as:

 - The Supporting Mothers’ Association, which laid the foundation for what would become our Mothers’ Support Program